+Identification of potential Section 4(f) resources in this Tier 1 EIS does not constitute a final 4(f) determination.
+That determination will not be made until Tier 2 project-level analysis, when a specific alignment is under consideration.
 Impacts to Section 4(f) resources would vary based on the future placement of the rail line within a given corridor.
 Resources identified within a 0.25-mile buffer around a future alignment would be evaluated for constructive use, while resources directly affected by a future alignment would be evaluated for direct use, constructive use, and temporary occupancy.
-Avoidance of Section 4(f) resources is required unless there are not feasible and prudent alternatives.
+Avoidance of Section 4(f) resources is required unless there are no feasible and prudent alternatives.
 Therefore, examining avoidance alternatives, as necessary, would be a key criterion in the identification of Tier 2 alignment alternatives and design options.
-If a future alignment were to result in the use of a Section 4(f) resource, FRA would conduct the appropriate Section 4(f) evaluation.
+If a future alignment were to result in the potential use of a Section 4(f) resource, FRA would conduct the appropriate Section 4(f) evaluation.